dagostix/glowing-waffle/index.md

 - `broom`: Summarizes key information about statistical objects in tidy tibbles.
 - `lubridate`: Functions to work with date-times and time-spans: fast and user friendly parsing of date-time data, extraction and updating of components of a date-time (years, months, days, hours, minutes, and seconds), algebraic manipulation on date-time and time-span objects.
 - `modelr`: Functions for modelling that help you seamlessly integrate modelling into a pipeline of data manipulation and visualisation.
-- `tidyverse`: The 'tidyverse' is a set of packages that work in harmony because they share common data representations and 'API' design.
+- `tidyverse`: The 'tidyverse' is a set of packages that work in harmony because they share common data representations and 'API' design.\*

+\* This is the holy grail of packages
+*next update: basic manipulations of packages, :, ::*

 ## 2. Importing & Reading Data
-#### Importing
+### 2.1.
+Importing data
 Here we are creating a dataset named "data" from the .csv file named "file".
 ```
 data <-